bymbcom/bymb-documentation/Knowledge_Center/Knowledge_Center_Status_Dashboard.md

 *This dashboard is updated as new documents are completed*

 ## Summary of Changes Since Last Update (April 26, 2025):
-- Added new document: Company Profile v1.0
+- Added 4 new Procedure documents:
+  - Emergency Response Procedure v1.0
+  - Installation Process v1.0
+  - Maintenance Schedule v1.0
+  - Quality Assurance Process v1.0
-- Updated "Total Progress" from 35/85 to 36/85 (42%)
+- Updated "Total Progress" from 36/85 to 40/85 (47%)
-- Decreased "Pending" from 50 to 49
+- Decreased "Pending" from 49 to 45
-- Updated Company Information count from 5 to 6 documents
+- Updated Procedures count from 5 to 9 documents
-- Updated Company Info category to "COMPLETED"
+- Updated Procedures category to "COMPLETED" (100%)
+- Revised Next Steps section to reflect completed high-priority items